gbmhunter/NinjaHSM/README.md

 Now we have our events defined, we can create a state machine.
 You need to make your own state machine class which inherits from `NinjaHSM::StateMachine`.
 This of your class AS A state machine, but the `NinjaHSM::StateMachine` class provides a lot of the boilerplate code for you, including the transition logic.

+NOTE: You don't actually need to inherit from `NinjaHSM::StateMachine` if you don't want to.
+You can just use composition and create a `NinjaHSM::StateMachine` object and call it's methods directly.
+Inheritance does feel like the more intuitive way though since you have to define all the states and state functions in your class anyway.

 In your class, you will need to create a `NinjaHSM::State` object for each state.
 These are initilized in the constructor, and take in a human readable name, `entry()`, `event()`, `exit()` functions, and a pointer to the parent state (`nullptr` if it has no parent).
 Use the pointer to the parent state to create a hierarchical state machine (HSM).

 The following example creates a basic hierarchical state machine with three states, one of which is a child state.
 The hierarchy looks like this: